Learning Contextually-Adaptive Rewards via Calibrated Features: User Study

-Finally, post-hoc analysis revealed diverse user preferences, which we grouped into shared high-level categories based on user descriptions.
-While we observe general trends of contextual preference, there is notable individual variation (Fig. \ref{fig:participant-learned}).
-For the human distance feature, 6/12 participants preferred a similar general preference while the remaining 6 described 5 different variations of this preference.
-For the stove distance feature, 7/12 of participants preferred a similar general preference, while 5/12 held unique variants.
+Finally, post-hoc analysis of written user preference descriptions revealed diverse preferences, which we grouped into shared high-level categories (see App.~\ref{app:pref-analysis} for analysis details and all descriptions).
+While we observe general trends of contextual preference, there is notable individual variation (Fig.~\ref{fig:participant-learned}).
+For the \textit{human} feature, 6/12 participants preferred a similar general preference while the remaining 6 described 5 different variations.
+For the \textit{stove} feature, 7/12 of participants preferred a similar general preference, while 5/12 held unique variants.
 These results suggest that while crowdsourcing or warm-starting general preferences may be useful, personalization is crucial to account for individual variations.